Multimegamander/apfeltv.github.io/index.md

 ----------------------
 ## About me
 ----------------------
 Hello!
 I am ApfelTV.
-I make programs and mods, like porting old useful tools to newer OSes for using them without any modification to your system. btw i can speak german.
+I make programs and mods, like porting old useful tools to newer Operating Systems for using them without any modification to your system.
+I also speak German.
 If you want to check out my main GitHub Page, [click here](https://github.com/ApfelTV).

 -----------------------
-## Stuff i made:
+## Stuff that I made:
 -----------------------
 ### Programs and Mods:
 - [COMDLG32.ocx Installer](https://github.com/ApfelTV/COMDLG32-Installer) - Install the COMDLG32.ocx on your computer easy.